OctopusDeploy/blog/blog/2022-01/jenkins-security-tips/index.md

 For such an open, customizable platform, Jenkins provides decent security even in its default state.
 Given it connects to countless industry tools (Octopus included), though, there are a few other ways to help protect your projects.

-In this blog, we look at some of the methods and tools to keep your Jenkins instance safe, secure, and protect those using it.
+In this post, we look at some of the methods and tools to keep your Jenkins instance safe, secure, and protect those using it.

 ## Keep everything updated